haiwen/seafile-docs/deploy/deploy_with_apache.md

 ```apache
   Alias /media  /home/user/haiwen/seafile-server-latest/seahub;
 ```
-This way, you no longer need to update the apache config file each time you upgrade your seafile server.
+This way, you no longer need to update the Apache config file each time you upgrade your seafile server.

 ## Detailed explanation